-A nursing home facility provides room and board to at least two seniors who are not related by blood or by marriage to the administrator.
-A nursing home facility provides its occupants with around-the-clock care administered by registered nurses.
+A nursing home community provides room and board to at least two seniors who are not related by blood or by marriage to the administrator.
+A nursing home community provides its occupants with around-the-clock care administered by registered nurses.
 These caregivers offer healthcare services for seniors who are unable to take care of their needs due to mental or physical conditions, including age.

 Cost of Living